OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 ### Image volumes

 An image volumes is essentially a box filled with a voxelized volumetric (3D) image.
-The box containing the image behaves pretty much like a box volume and its size is automatically adjusted to match the size of the input image.
-The image should be provided in a format readable by *itk* and the path to the image file is set via the parameter `image`.
-In general, we advocate the use of the mhd/raw file format, but other itk-compatible file formats can be used.
+The box containing the image behaves pretty much like a `BoxVolume` and its size is automatically adjusted to match the size of the input image.
+The image should be provided in a format readable by the *itk* package and the path to the image file is set via the parameter `image`.
+In general, we advocate the use of the mhd/raw file format, but other itk-compatible file formats can be used as well.
 The image must be 3D, with any pixel type (float, int, char, etc).

 From the simulation point of view, a voxel is like a small box through which particles need to be transported.
 Therefore, in order for Gate/Geant4 to make use of the image, the image values need to be mapped to materials to be associated with the corresponding voxel.
 To this end, you need to provide a lookup table via the parameter `voxel_materials`, which is a list of 3-item-lists, each defining a value range and the material name to be used.
 Take the following example: